monty888/Nostronbtc/README.md

 # Nostron

-Nostron is a plugin for the Electron-Cash BCH wallet.
+Nostronbtc is a fork of https://github.com/Electron-Cash/Nostron to work in electrum for BTC.
 It is a prototype minimal nostr implementation, implementing Nostr NIP-01.
 It uses the [monstr_terminal](https://github.com/monty888/monstr_terminal) python library for its tooling.

 ![Nostron screenshot](nostron-ss.png)